-Wilk Strosberg has most recently served an administrative role for Senior Associate Director of Athletics for Programs Jane Miller and has experience as both a head field hockey coach and an assistant lacrosse coach.
+Jess Wilk serves in an administrative role for Senior Associate Director of Athletics for Programs Jane Miller and has experience as both a head field hockey coach and an assistant lacrosse coach.

 She played collegiate lacrosse and field hockey at the University of Maryland, where the Terrapins won the 1986 women's lacrosse NCAA Championship and the 1987 field hockey NCAA Championship.

-Wilk Strosberg was inducted into the Maryland Athletics Hall of Fame in 2005 and the US Lacrosse Hall of Fame in 2009.
+Wilk was inducted into the Maryland Athletics Hall of Fame in 2005 and the US Lacrosse Hall of Fame in 2009.
 In 2017, she was honored during the 2017 World Cup with the FIL Spirit of Lacrosse award.

 Director of News Content